 Cook is a graduate of the University of Houston-Clear Lake with a Bachelors degree in government.
 She has earned her Professional Human Resources (PHR) certification with the Society of Human Resources as well as her certification as a Certified Public Manager (CPM) from the Texas Certified Managers Program.
 Cook is a member of the Texas City Management Association and the Texas Municipal Human Resources Association.
 She has been married to her husband Kevin for 22 years and has three wonderful boys.

-Assistant City Manager, Sean Landis
+Deputy City Manager, Sean Landis

 Sean Landis was named the Deputy City Manager in December 2013.
 Landis first joined the City in 2005 working in Community Development.
 He continues to manage the Community Development Department while working directly with Cook and Council on citywide projects.

 Landis has been with the City of Seabrook since 2005.
 He previously worked for the City of West University, the City of League City and the City of Sugar Land bringing a wealth of knowledge and experience to his role.